Diego100451091/Console_test_app/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.
-For more details, refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Farewell
 Thank you for using Console_test_app.
 We hope this tool helps you in your exam preparation.
 Good luck and success in your studies!